Should scuba divers be using vapes and what harm is there in vaping in-between dives?

 Quitting the habit of smoking and vaping so you can enjoy your scuba diving sport in safety

-If you're thinking about quitting your habit for good instead (which is either vaping or smoking), why not try this quick and easy 'Quit Smoking Magic.'
+If you’re thinking about quitting your smoking habit for good instead of replacing it with vaping, why not try this quick and easy ‘Quit Smoking Magic.’

 Quit Smoking Magic – Discover How to Quit Smoking in as Little as 7 Days, Even if You’ve been a Chain Smoker for the Past 20 Years – with No Relapses, No extra MONEY Needed, and a 98% Success Rate, Guaranteed.98% Success Rate Program For Smoking Cessation